Back in Time for Murder

 1563-1615

-A dedicated member of Lord Chamberblane’s Company of Theatrical Performers, William Shadesper became a legend through his captivating plays that captured the attention of a 16th century audience.
-A gifted writer of sonnets, plays and poems, Shadesper’s works are still analyzed, performed and admired in the year 2099.
-However, before he was a legend, there was a mysterious period of which nobody knows where William was and what he was doing, and these are referred to by historians as ‘the lost years.’
+A dedicated member of Lord Chamberlain’s Company of Theatrical Performers, William Shadesper became a legend through his captivating plays that captured the attention of a 16th-century audience.
+A gifted writer of sonnets, plays, and poems, Shadesper’s works are still analyzed, performed, and admired in the year 2099.
+However, before he became a legend, there was a mysterious period in which nobody knew where William was and what he was doing.
+Historians refer to these as ‘the lost years.’

-Suggested Attire: Linen shirt with a collar (ruff) and matching wrist ruffs.
+Suggested Attire: Wear a linen shirt with a collar (ruff) and matching wrist ruffs.
 Over the shirt, wear a doublet with long sleeves.
-Leather jerkin over the doublet.
-Trunk hose paned with strips of fabric for the thighs.
-Stockings and flat shoes.
+Wear leather jerkin over the doublet.
+Wear trunk hose paned with strips of fabric for the thighs.
+Wear stockings and flat shoes.

 MARILYN ANTONETTE